CHRIST THE KING CATHOLIC WOMEN’S CLUB

 Following Mass members moved to the parish hall where tables covered with striped table cloths were beautifully adorned with centerpieces of fresh hydrangeas and green accent blossoms set in glass canning jars.
 President Dennis welcomed everyone and introduced Msgr.
 Hoye who led the group in grace before the luncheon.

 Following the meal Mrs. Hiltz, fundraising chairperson, announced the cash prize winners of the summer raffle sponsored by the club.
 Proceeds from the raffle fund the various charitable outreach activities of the women’s club.
 After outlining the upcoming programs planned for the 2014-15 year Mrs. Dennis thanked the membership for their continued participation and enthusiastic support of the club.

 At their next meeting the Catholic Women’s Club will host a Baby Shower to benefit the Baby Center of Cape Cod.
 The event is scheduled for Friday, October 17, 2014 in the Parish Center hall and will begin with a catered luncheon at 12:00 noon.
 All who plan to attend are asked to bring an unwrapped baby gift.

 On Tuesday evening, June 10, 2014 Christ the King Catholic Women’s Club hosted its annual banquet at the Coonemessett Inn in Falmouth.

 As they arrived attendees were invited to stop and view the club’s ‘year of memories’, a colorful and comprehensive video presentation of the many and varied activities sponsored by

 the Women’s Club throughout the 2013-14 year.
-The evening’s ambience was enhanced by the piano music of Donny Nolan.
+The evening’s ambiance was enhanced by the piano music of Donny Nolan.